madpsy/xpa125b_controller/README.md

 There are two ways to interface with a Hermes-Lite 2.
 Using rigctl via software such as SparkSDR and SDR Console or by using the serial interface.

-# QRP Labs QDX
+# QRP Labs QDX/QCX

-The QDX can be interfaced easily via `rigctl`.
+The QDX/QCX can be interfaced easily via `rigctl`.
 You need the latest version of Hamlib due to a bug detailed here https://github.com/Hamlib/Hamlib/issues/1196 which has also since meant a new ID created for QRP-Labs QDC/QDX.

 Example: `rigctld -m 2052 -r <path to radio serial device> -s 9600 -t 51111` (2052 is the ID for the QDC/QDX)

 Set the controller to `rigctl` mode and ensure `hybrid` is disabled.
 Use the IP address of the host and port 51111.
 Assuming rigctl is running on the same host as the software such as WSJT-X set the radio type to `Hamlib NET rigctl` and the server to `localhost:51111`.

-For potentially faster/safer PTT detection you could also use the 3.5mm PTT port on the QDX and enable `PTT TX to Ground` in `Band Settings`.
+For potentially faster/safer PTT detection you could also use the 3.5mm PTT port on the radio and enable `PTT TX to Ground` in `Band Settings`.
 This will cause the 'tip' of the connector to go to ground when the unit is transmitting (475 ohms).
 For this configuration you would connect the tip to `D3` on the D1 Mini and tie the grounds together.
 Ensure to enable `Hybrid` mode in the controller - this will then use rigctl for frequency/band detection and PTT detection from the radio itself.

-An alternative would be to enable the second serial port mode in the QDX which turns the 3.5mm port into a serial interface.
+An alternative would be to enable the second serial port mode in the radio which turns the 3.5mm port into a serial interface.
 This would require you to write TS-480 CAT compatible code for the controller but would have the advantage of not needing to use rigctl at all.
 I might get around to this myself at some point.

 ## SparkSDR